-A collaboration between the Offshore Renewable Energy (ORE) Catapult and GnoSys Global Ltd is supporting the development of a new insulation material for power cables to improve their performance in the onshore and offshore renewable energy industries and drive down whole life network costs.
+A collaboration between the Offshore Renewable Energy (ORE) Catapult and GnoSys Global Ltd is supporting development of a new insulation material for power cables to improve their performance in the onshore and offshore renewable energy industries, and drive down whole life network costs.

 New, more reliable electrical connections are needed to meet the growing demand from the UK’s offshore renewables networks and Smart Grids for cables that can deal with larger and more variable current loadings.